Amanda Lassiter

-Amanda Lassiter (born June 9, 1979, in San Francisco, California) is an American professional women's basketball player with the Chicago Sky of the Women's National Basketball Association (WNBA).
+Amanda Lassiter (born June 9, 1979) is an American former professional women's basketball player.

-Amanda Lassiter graduated from Commodore Sloat School.

 After graduating from George Washington High School in San Francisco, Lassiter attended college at University of Missouri in Columbia, Missouri and graduated in 2001.
-Following her collegiate career, she was selected 15th overall in the 2001 WNBA Draft by the Houston Comets.
+Following her collegiate career, she was selected 15th overall in the 2001 WNBA draft by the Houston Comets.
 She has also played for the Seattle Storm and Minnesota Lynx.